-Resolution of homeowner claims can involve either remediations of the property or PG&E’s purchase of it.
-Whatever path is chosen, it is important to have experienced legal representation.
-We can provide that representation in a manner that likely will result in little to no out-of-pocket cost.
+Resolution of homeowners’ claims can involve either remediation of the property or PG&E’s purchase of it.
+Whatever path a homeowner wishes to pursue, it is important to have experienced and knowledgable legal representation.

 Process of Successfully Addressing the Contamination

-PG&E has accepted responsibility for the contamination; however, its goal is to address the contamination in the least expensive way possible.
-We leverage our deep understanding of the issues and history of litigation successes against PG&E to achieve the best possible result for our clients.
+PG&E has conceded its responsibility for the contamination.
+However, its goal is to address the contamination in the least expensive way possible.
+We leverage our deep understanding of the issues and our history of litigation successes against PG&E to achieve the best possible result for our clients.

-• A cleanup of the property and post-cleanup restoration of the property paid for by PG&E.
+A cleanup of the property, as well as post-cleanup restoration of the property, paid for entirely by PG&E.

-• PG&E’s lease of the property during its remediation and restoration.
+PG&E’s lease of the property during the remediation and restoration.

-At most stages of this process, we have generally been able to negotiate agreements that force PG&E to cover most or all of our clients' attorneys’ fees and costs.
+At all stages of this process, we have been able to negotiate agreements that require PG&E to cover most or all of our clients' attorneys’ fees and costs.
 These costs include the fees of our experts, which include experienced environmental professionals, structural engineers, and property valuation experts.

 Please submit the form below to arrange a consultation with Gross Klein PC.
 There is no charge for this consultation.